 Additionally, the applicant must complete the FAFSA application for the current year attending college.

-All scholarship applications must be submitted by March 2022.
-Applications received before the application opens in February 2022 will NOT be accepted!
+All scholarship applications must be submitted by March 1st, 2023.
+Applications received before the application opens on February 22nd, 2023 will NOT be accepted!

 Payment of any scholarship awarded from the Funds will be paid directly from the Funds to the educational institution the recipient will be attending.
 A scholarship recipient is responsible for notifying the Chase Foundation each year for which the scholarship is to be paid of the following: (i) the name of the educational institution to which the scholarship should be sent; (ii) the address of the educational institution; (iii) the applicant’s total tuition, books and board for the academic year; and (iv) as to years following the initial year of enrollment that the recipient is still a student in good standing at the educational institution and a 2.5+ cumulative GPA and 15+ credit hours for the semester (Intersession courses are not eligible for the minimum 15+ credit hours. – No more than 6 on-line credit hours per semester will be included in the 15 credit hour minimum).